fluent-wp-client

 - Authentication — auth strategies and resolver helpers

-- Gutenberg content — block parsing and content workflows
+- Gutenberg content — the

-- Custom endpoints — custom post types, taxonomies, and plugin namespaces
+fluent-wp-client/blocksadd-on for block type discovery, parsing, validation, and writes - Custom endpoints — custom post types, taxonomies, and plugin namespaces

 - Abilities — WordPress Abilities API